MohistMC/MohistWiki/config/mohist-yml-1.20.1.md

     - `enable: false`
       #: Used to enable / disable the mod blacklist, set to `false` by default (boolean).
     - `list: []`
       #: Mod ID array.
-Enter the MODID's of the mods you want to disable.
+Enter the MODID of the mods you want to disable.
       #: If enabled, the layout changes after the `server.jar` is restarted
       > Before restart:
       ```